mongodb/terraform-provider-mongodbatlas/website/docs/r/cluster.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.

--> **NOTE:** A network container is created for a cluster to reside, to use this container with another resource, such as peering, reference the computed`container_id` attribute on the cluster.
+-> **NOTE:** A network container is created for a cluster to reside in.
+To use this container with another resource, such as peering, reference the computed`container_id` attribute on the cluster.

 ~> **IMPORTANT:**